vits/laravel-simple-search/README.md

 This may be used both in `simpleSearch` scope and as model property.

-If field definition does not assign search strategy, `simpleSearchStategy` value or default strategy is used.
+If field definition does not assign search strategy, value of model property `simpleSearchStategy` is used as default strategy.
+If not set, `SimpleSearch::START_OF_WORDS` is default search strategy.

 ```php
 # single field